gogorya/MyStatus/README.md

 - Upgrade Next.js version and check for breaking changes
 - Socket connection for live updates
-- Checking for improvements in code architecture and database design
-- Finding and improving edge cases, response formatting, and other minor bugs
+- Finding and improving edge cases and other minor bugs
 - Improve UI & responsiveness on mobile devices
-- Figure out proper indexing for database fields

 ## Known Issues